dpizetta/wavy/README.md

 # Wavy
-Wavy acquire signals from mic and saves as data (.csv) or exports as image (.png).
-Wavy has two graphic areas, which represents the real time data from mic (started when the software runs), and the recording area that starts when clicked on Record button.
-All saved data is relative from recorded area.
+Wavy acquire signals from microfone input device, plot and saves as data (.csv) or exports as image (.png, .tif, etc).
+Wavy has two graphic areas, which represents the real time data from input (started when the software runs), and the recording area that starts when clicked on Record button.
+All saved data is relative to visible recording area.

 ![alt tag](https://cloud.githubusercontent.com/assets/5084939/7890891/5014ffee-061f-11e5-84c9-b3c77f91f123.png)